Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Tutorial_ARM_TemplateDeployment.md

 ### 1.2.3: Module Runtime:
 Definition:   Select value for Runtime for detector module on Edge Device.
-•	Set it to “CPU” to use if CPU to run detector module. or to use movidius set it to “MOVIDIUS“
+•	Set it to “CPU” to use if CPU to run detector module, or to use vpu set it to “MOVIDIUS“

 ![Diagram - Custom vision Market place path](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/feat/cascade-dev/factory-ai-vision/assets/module%20runtime_20210904.png?raw=true)
 <br/><br/>